 - In the Publish Wizard, under Choose an existing server, or “add new server” to add settings information for a new server, select -add new server- as your Canvas Server.
-This opens the Add New Server Settings dialog box.
+This opens the Canvas Server Settings dialog box.

 - Under Enter a name to describe this Canvas server, enter a name you will easily recognize and remember for these settings.
 Enter your user name and password for Canvas (your UW NetID and password).
 Make sure that you select the Remember my User Name and Password checkbox.
 This is necessary for a successful log in.
 Choose Run connection test.
 Click Next.

 - You will see a screen giving you information about the test process.
 Next, the Instructure Canvas Authorization dialog box will open.
 You will be prompted to log in to Canvas with you UW NetID and password.
 You will then see the UW Login titled with Respondus Quiz Builder, with a message: “Respondus Quiz builder is requesting access to your account” and verifying your account information.
 Click Log in.

 - You will be returned to the Preconfigured Server Settings Wizard.
 Wait to see the message: “Connection Test: Completed Successfully.
 Click [Next] to continue.”
 Click Next.

 Note: You may see an error message after your first attempt to log in that says: “Connection Test: Failed; you may need to edit the settings manually.
 Click [Next] to continue.”
 This can happen when the system does not recognize the Canvas server name.
 If you get this message, click Next, and then click Continue.
 This takes you to the Publish Wizard.
 Under Choose an existing server, or “add new server” to add settings information for a new server, select the name you entered on the previous attempt.
 Enter your UW NetID and password, and click OK.
 On the Canvas log-in page, click Authorize.
 The system should now recognize the server name.